 Backstory - Mint Tin Pirates

 As a young teenager, my dad gave me a .50 caliber percussion cap brass derringer replica (exactly like this photo).
 He never intended me to actually shoot it but I carved out an oak bullet mold, melted lead tire weights, and made a dozen balls for it!
-I somehow obtained percussion caps (these came out after flintlocks and work in the same manner), some black powder, and wadding (this holds the powder and then the ball in place).
+I somehow obtained percussion caps (these came out after flintlocks and work in the same manner), some black powder, and wadding (this holds the powder and ball in place).

 The knife, or throwing dirk in this case, is a balanced knife designed to be thrown with some accuracy.
 Again, as a kid, I had some throwing knives (what the heck kind of environment was I in! sheesh!).
 They were small knives and not like today's tactical knives, more like carnival sideshow ones.
 I laced leather shoelace handles onto them and used to imagine I was a pirate (I was probably doing this when I was 10 to 12 years old!). o_O